Integrated Resource Management

 University of Regina Graduates of this program may be granted 60 hours of block transfer credit towards the BSc and BSc Honours in Environmental Biology.

-University of Regina/First Nations University of Canada Graduates having completed a maximum of 60 credit hours from the Integrated Resource Management diploma program at Sask Polytech with a minimum GPA of 60% may be admitted into the Bachelor of Arts in Resource and Environmental Studies at the University of Regina and First Nations University of Canada.
+University of Regina/First Nations University of Canada Graduates of this program with a minimum GPA of 60% may be admitted into the Bachelor of Arts in Resource and Environmental Studies at the University of Regina and First Nations University of Canada.

-University of New Brunswick Graduates of this diploma program receive 51 credits toward the Bachelor of Science in Forestry or 65 credits toward the Bachelor of Science in Environmental Management with a Wildlife Conservation major at the University of New Brunswick.
+University of New Brunswick Graduates of this program may receive 53 credits toward the Bachelor of Science in Forestry or 65 credits toward the Bachelor of Science in Environmental Management with a Wildlife Conservation major at the University of New Brunswick.

 Student awards